-The Geneva Nature-based Solutions dialogues aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond, in the lead-up to a critical year for nature and society.
+The Geneva Nature-based Solutions Dialogues aim to facilitate further engagement and discussion among the stakeholders in International Geneva and beyond in the lead-up to a critical year for nature and society.
 The dialogues are convened by the Geneva Environment Network and the International Union for Conservation of Nature (IUCN).

 About the Dialogues

-NbS are a powerful tool to facilitate and catalyse the engagement of cross-sectoral stakeholders to join forces towards the implementation of an ambitious Post-2020 Global Biodiversity Framework (GBF) and move towards achieving the CBD 2050 Vision of ‘Living in harmony with nature’.
-NbS also offer a pathway for synergies among several multilateral environmental agreements, including for biological diversity (CBD), climate change (UNFCCC), disaster risk reduction (Sendai Framework), desertification (UNCCD) and the wider Sustainable Development Goals (SDGs) ― and for mainstreaming nature conservation into sectoral decision-making processes.
+NbS are a powerful tool to facilitate and catalyze the engagement of cross-sectoral stakeholders to join forces towards the implementation of an ambitious Post-2020 Global Biodiversity Framework (GBF) and move towards achieving the 2015 Vision of the Convention on Biological Diversity (CBD) of « Living in Harmony with Nature ».
+NbS also offer a pathway for synergies among multilateral environmental agreements ― including biological diversity (CBD), climate change (UNFCCC), disaster risk reduction (Sendai Framework), desertification (UNCCD) and the wider Sustainable Development Goals (SDGs) ― and for mainstreaming nature conservation into sectoral decision-making processes.

 In the lead-up to a critical year for nature and society, NbS offer an opportunity to address a wide range of urgent societal challenges.
 The year 2021 and the major upcoming negotiations should indeed mark a turning point towards a resilient world for future generations.

 Join the Geneva Environment Network and the International Union for Conservation of Nature in a one-year journey where experts from around the world and different sectors will discuss throughout the year how NbS are relevant to various debates ongoing in Geneva.